 Step #1 - Gathering Leads

 Cold emails are a numbers game.
 The more emails you send out, the better your closing rate will be.

-So, create a lead gen process and hire a VA.
+So, create a lead generation process and hire a VA.

-Let’s say, for example, you have an experience provider software (think, AirBNB Experiences), and want to get in touch with tour operators to sign up.
+Let’s say, for example, you have an experience providing software (think, AirBNB Experiences), and want to get in touch with tour operators to sign up.

 Here’s the EXACT process you’d give to your VA for them to generate leads...

 Lead Generation Process

 - Google popular tourist destinations and find all the relevant tours in every specific region.
 For example: “Japan tours” or “mount Everest tours” or “Iceland tours” and so on.

 Go through all the search listings (even up to page 10) and: